An Effective DUI Defense

-Let our experienced and caring lawyer at Norris Law assist you at this uncertain time.
-He is up to date on the most current alcohol-related legal proceedings, has defended numerous drunk driving arrests and will work tenaciously to obtain the most positive outcome for you.
+Let our experienced lawyer at Norris Law help you after an arrest and during the stressful prosecution.
+He is up to date on the most current alcohol-related legal issues, has represented clients in numerous drunk driving arrests and will work to obtain the most positive outcome for you.

-There are two separate parts of a DUI arrest: the criminal charge and the administrative matter regarding your license.
-If you are charged with a DUI in Tallahassee or the surrounding areas, it is incredibly important to seek skilled legal guidance to minimize the impact of your arrest.
+There are two separate issues after a DUI arrest: the criminal charge of DUI and the administrative procedure involving your driver’s license.
+If you are charged with a DUI in Tallahassee or the surrounding areas, it is incredibly important to seek legal counsel as soon as possible to minimize the impact of your charges.

 The Consequences Of A DUI